-Gravitational repulsion induced by spin and torsion, which becomes significant at extremely high densities, prevents singularities in black holes and at the big bang.
-Because of this repulsion and particle production, every black hole creates a new universe on the other side of its event horizon.
-This scenario simultaneously explains the future of black hole interiors and the origin of the Universe \cite{torsion1}.
-Moreover, it naturally solves the flatness and horizon problems, and can generate an inflationary phase which lasts for a finite amount of time without requiring finely tuned scalar fields, replacing $R$ in the gravitational Lagrangian density by more complicated functions, or adding other hypothetical objects with new free parameters.
-Our Universe is a stable part of the multiverse and may contain inflating regions of spacetime (new universes) only in black holes.
+{\bf 8.
+Remarks}\\ \\ Gravitational repulsion induced by spin and torsion, which becomes significant at extremely high densities, prevents singularities in black holes and at the big bang.
+Because of this repulsion and particle production, every black hole may create a new universe on the other side of its event horizon.
+The formation of trapped surfaces and wormhole throats, described in section 1, could be explored numerically in the ECSK theory.
+This scenario simultaneously can explain the future of black hole interiors and the origin of the universe \cite{torsion1}.
+Moreover, it naturally solves the flatness and horizon problems and can generate an inflationary phase that lasts for a finite amount of time without requiring finely tuned scalar fields, replacing $R$ in the gravitational Lagrangian density by more complicated functions, or adding other hypothetical objects.
+Our universe could be a stable part of the multiverse and may contain inflating regions of spacetime (new universes) only in black holes.